Cabin Fever: Patient Zero

-Cabin Fever: Patient Zero is a 2014 science fiction horror film directed by Kaare Andrews and written by Jake Wade Wall; it serves as a prequel to, and the third installment overall of the titular franchise.
+Cabin Fever: Patient Zero is a 2014 American science fiction horror film directed by Kaare Andrews and written by Jake Wade Wall; it serves as a prequel to Cabin Fever, and the third installment of the Cabin Fever franchise.
 Starring Ryan Donowho, Brando Eaton, Jillian Murray, Mitch Ryan, Lydia Hearst and Sean Astin; the plot centers around a bachelor party on an isolated island, which inadvertently releases the disease from the previous two installments.

+The film was theatrically released in Germany on February 6, 2014.
+It was released in the United States on June 26, 2014, on VOD and on August 1, 2014, in select theaters.

 Plot

-Dr. Edwards arrives at a secluded island laboratory to examine Mr. Porter.
-Although Porter carries a deadly flesh-eating bacteria, he is asymptomatic and shows no signs of necrosis.
-Along with fellow researchers Camila and Bridgett, Dr. Edwards spends two months examining Porter in isolation.
-Porter continually asks to see his wife, but he is continually denied.
+At a secluded island laboratory run by the medical organisation CPEC, Dr. Edwards and fellow researchers Camila and Bridgett studies Mr. Porter, carrier of a deadly flesh-eating virus.
+Porter is asymptomatic and shows no signs of necrosis.
+For two months, Porter asks to see his wife Christina, his request is continually denied.

 Marcus prepares to marry wealthy heiress Kate Arias in the Dominican Republic.
-Mark's best friend Dobs, his brother Josh, and Josh's girlfriend Penny charter a boat and take Mark to a supposedly unpopulated island for a low-key bachelor party.
-While en route to the island, Penny, Mark's former flame, attempts to seduce him but is rebuffed.
+Marcus's best friend Dobbs, his brother Josh, and Josh's girlfriend Penny charter a boat and take Mark to a supposedly unpopulated island for a bachelor party.
+On the way, Penny, Marcus's former flame, attempts to seduce him but is rebuffed.

-Sympathetic researcher Camila creates a rapport with Porter.
-Frustrated with his confinement, Porter intentionally infects one of the researchers as he begins revolting against his continued isolation.
-Porter warns Camila that he is dangerous.
-Bridgett becomes infected.
+Porter briefly warns a sympathetic Camila that he is dangerous.
+He attacks and infects Jorge, one of the researchers.
+Later, an outbreak occurs in the lab and Bridgett becomes infected.

 Josh and Penny go snorkeling and see the decomposing carcasses of sea animals littering the ocean floor.
 When they return to camp, Josh and Penny discover strange rashes on their skin.
 While Josh performs oral sex on her, Penny begins spitting up large amounts of blood and her flesh starts melting.
 Josh radios for help and a voice claiming to be Dr. Edwards provides him with instructions.

-Realizing that they need help but are stranded, Mark and Dobs search the island and find a bunker.
-Inside, the two friends discover research related to the bacteria.
+Realizing that they need help but are stranded, Marcus and Dobbs search the island and find a bunker.
+Inside, the two friends discover research related to the virus.
 They also find mutated men who attempt to kill them.
-Mark and Dobs are able to escape them, but Dobs becomes infected.
+The two get away, but Dobbs becomes infected.